irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.nft.Denom"></a>

 ### Denom
-Denom defines a type of NFT.
+Denom defines a type of NFT

 | Field | Type | Label | Description |